How Consultants Can Successfully Work with Remote Clients

 By agreeing on set milestones ahead of time, you can more easily hold a client accountable if they miss a review or add on additional provisions outside of your original scope of work.

-4. Use Virtual Tools to Stay Organized
+4. Use Virtual Tools

 Today, there are hundreds of online tools available to make remote work easier.
 Take some time to experiment and find the ones that best meet your particular business needs.